Sub-IoT/Sub-IoT-testsuite/README.md

 When adding `-m "<marker>"` only the tests which are marked with <marker> will run.
 This can also be negated by using `not <marker>` and markers can be combined using `and`/`or`.

-Some test can be executed in a loop, which is useful for more extensive (nightly) when there is some random behavior involved.
+Some test can be executed in a loop, which is useful for more extensive testing (nightly) when there is some random behavior involved.
 You can configure this using `-loop <count>`, by default this is set to 1.